-Santiago de Cali (or Cali) is the third largest city in Colombia and is known for its salsa music, party atmosphere and friendly people.
-The city administration has taken strong action to protect its forests, aspiring to connect with/to and empower its citizens for the protection of natural resources.
-Cali has enormous potential to support and promote conservation, restoration and combat climate change.
-Cali’s trees are its greatest treasure and the city is ready to share insights, experiences and innovations to inspire and mobilize actions as part of Cities4Forests.
+Santiago de Cali (or Cali) is the third-largest city in Colombia and is known for its salsa music, party atmosphere, and friendly people.
+The city administration has taken strong action to protect its forests, aiming to connect Cali with its nearby green areas and to empower its citizens to protect natural resources.
+Cali’s trees are its greatest treasure and the city is ready to share insights, experiences, and innovations to inspire and mobilize actions as part of Cities4Forests.

-Santiago de Cali has inherited important water resources and natural wealth, including Los Farallones National Park, 196,429 hectares of pristine jungle within the city limits.
-And thanks to inner, nearby and faraway forests, Cali is officially the Colombian city with the greatest diversity of bird species.
+Santiago de Cali has inherited important water resources and natural wealth, including the Los Farallones National Park, a pristine urban jungle of 196,429 hectares inside the city.
+Thanks to its inner and nearby forests, Cali is the Colombian city with the greatest diversity of bird species.

-The city is committed to protecting all of its biodiversity, including many tropical trees and different sources of water (Cali is surrounded by seven different rivers).
-The city is actively combating climate change, protecting its natural water resources and promoting citizen leadership.
-Cities4Forests provides Cali with knowledge, recognition and opportunities to connect with other cities.
+Cali is committed to protecting all of its biodiversity, including its variety of tropical trees and the wildlife around its different water sources (Cali is surrounded by seven different rivers).
+Cities4Forests provides Cali with valuable knowledge, as well as offering the opportunity to connect with other cities.

 Cali is located in the luscious Valle del Cauca, between the mighty Farallones National Park and the Cauca River (view videos), and less than 3 hours from the Pacific coast – making the city a perfect place for nature lovers.
 There are 103 registered endemic bird species that flock to the Finca Alejandría – a bird paradise set high in a cloud forest one hour west of Cali.
 The Finca was started by Raúl Nieto and Elsa Ruíz who wanted to help recover this delicate ecosystem whilst allowing the public to enjoy its wildlife.

 The City Of Birds